canonical/microovn/CONTRIBUTING.md

 The tests mainly focus on functional validation of MicroOVN and how we build and configure OVN itself.

+We expect Go unit tests for pure functions.

-Golang unit tests are also welcome, but if you find yourself redesigning interfaces or figuring out how to mock something to support unit testing, then stop and express your test by executing the program through the testsuite instead.
+For impure functions, i.e. functions with side effects, if you find yourself redesigning interfaces or figuring out how to mock something to support unit tests, then stop and consider the following strategies instead:

+1. Extract the logic you want to test into pure functions.
+When done right the side effect would be increased composability, setting you up for future code reuse.
+2. Contain the remaining functions with side effects in logical units that can be thoroughly tested in the integration test suite.

 ### Running tests